hetida/hetida-designer/README.md

 * You can delete connections by right-clicking on them and selecting "Delete Link".
 You can also delete operators (boxes) through their right-click menu.

-* Connection lines can be subdivided by left clicking on them and dragging one of the appearing handles to make them go around boxes.
+* Connection lines can be subdivided by left-clicking on them and dragging one of the appearing handles to make them go around boxes.

   ![connection_handles](./docs/assets/first_workflow/connection_handles.png)